jreina/jreina.github.io/_posts/2017-07-09-jekyll-is-pretty-neat.markdown

 The Jekyll site looks and feels like a CMS.
 Posts are kept in a folder named `_posts`, and the main structure of the site appears to be contained within various files in another folder at the root of the project called `_site`.

 What's really nice is that these pages are very small when served up.
 This page, for instance, loads in less than half of a second.
-Compared to a larger CMS, which may have many more features than I will every need, Jekyll appears to offer a nice balance of customization options, simplicity, and performance.
+Compared to a larger CMS, which may have many more features than I will ever need, Jekyll appears to offer a nice balance of customization options, simplicity, and performance.

 Additionally, Jekyll uses Markdown syntax so if you have written a README before, you should feel at home writing posts.